If you disagree with a property's valuation , you can lodge an objection - provided you are the owner or ratepayer.

-- A rating valuation has changed because of a building consent or subdivision.
+- The valuation changed due to a building consent or subdivision.

-- You've made non-consented improvements to your property or removed improvements that we're not aware of.
+- You've made non-consented improvements or removed structures that we aren't aware of.

 Non-consented property improvements

-If you've done major work on your home that didn't require a building consent, this could change the property's rating value.
+Major works on your home that didn't require a building consent could still impact your property's rating value.

 Non-consented improvements that would trigger a valuation review include: